 Try washing your skin with the Kojic soap twice per day, for 1-2 minutes each time.
 If your skin is irritated leave it on for less time and continue to gradually increase how long you leave it on over time.

 When drying off after cleansing, always remember to gently pat your skin and avoid rubbing it to avoid irritation.
 Make sure to follow up with a gentle moisturizer.

 - If combined with chlorine, peroxide or oxidative agents, Kojic acid can damage your skin.
 Avoid using products with these ingredients if you are using Kojic acid.

-- Since Kojic acid blocks pigment production and is an exfoliant as the lightening ingredient peels away the dead skin cells it will reveal the fresh layers underneath.
+- Since Kojic acid blocks pigment production and is an exfoliant as the brightening ingredient peels away the dead skin cells it will reveal the fresh layers underneath.
 That skin is extremely sensitive to sunlight, pollution, radiation and harsh products.
 Make sure to apply an effective moisturizer and also sunscreen to protect that skin from damage and lessen any hypersensitivity.

 - This new skin is at risk for allergic contact dermatitis.
 Be wary of this and consult a licensed medical professional should you notice any signs of adverse effects including severe burning, itching or redness.

-When used correctly, Kojic Acid is a powerful ally in your journey of brighter or lighter skin.
+When used correctly, Kojic Acid is a powerful ally in your journey of brighter skin.
 No matter what it’s important to have a healthy perspective on skin and beauty in general.
 The goal should always to be the best version of you and expectations should be managed to avoid getting obsessed with achieving the unhealthy and often unreal image portrayed by the media.